mivion/ephemeris/README.md

 I'm also using the telnet interface that the Jet Propulsion laboratory provides here (https://ssd.jpl.nasa.gov/?horizons) to help verify my results.

-### Notes on precision && accuracy upgrading from 0.1.0 > 1.0.0
+### Notes on precision & accuracy upgrading from 0.1.0 to 1.0.0

-I've noticed that there are very tiny differences (in the magnitude of 0.0000005 degrees) between the apparentLongitude decimal calculation of the bodies in the 1.0.0 implementation vs the 0.1.0 implentation.
-I've tracked this down to a single variation in factors - `epsilon.js`.
+I've noticed that there is very tiny differences (in the magnitude of 0.0000005 degrees) between the `apparentLongitude` decimal calculation of the `Sun` in the 1.0.0 implementation vs the 0.1.0 implentation.
+I've tracked this down to a specific calculation - `epsilon.js`.

-The differences appear to be the result of the refactor, which I believe actually fixed a bug.
-The potential bug was centered around the way `epsilon.js` handles its state.

-In the 0.1.0 implementation, `$moshier.epsilon` was a workhorse variable that was reassigned frequently in many calculations from many sources.
-This, I believe, resulted in the app losing track of the state of `epsilon.js`, because the results are not consistent across method calls and my best guess is that this object was intended to be idempotent.
+I believe this upgrade actually fixed a bug in the original implementation.
+The bug was centered around the way `epsilon.js` was implemented.
+In the 0.1.0 implementation, `$moshier.epsilon` was a global variable that was reassigned frequently.
+This, I believe, resulted in unintentional mutations.

-I refactored the code to treat this as an immutable object generator, because I do not believe `epsilon` benefits from multiple iterations and mutations of its data.
-In fact, the original code had a check that seemed be failing and causing undesired mutations -
+I refactored the code to treat this as an immutable locally scoped object, because I do not believe `epsilon` was intended to store global mutations of its data.

+Legacy code (mutations noted):

+`v0.1.0 Sun.js - line 76 - 87`
 ```
-if (date.julian == this.jdeps) {
-  return;
-}
+$moshier.epsilon.calc ($moshier.body.earth.position.date); // Sets $moshier.epsilon - now locally scoped & immutable in 1.0.0
+$moshier.nutation.calc ($moshier.body.earth.position.date, ecr); // mutates $moshier.epsilon

+/* Display the final apparent R.A. and Dec.
+ * for equinox of date.
+ */
+$moshier.body.sun.position.constellation = $moshier.constellation.calc (ecr, // mutates $moshier.epsilon $moshier.body.earth.position.date);

+$moshier.body.sun.position.apparent = $util.showrd (ecr, pol);

+/* Show it in ecliptic coordinates */
+y  =  $moshier.epsilon.coseps * rec[1]  +  $moshier.epsilon.sineps * rec[2]; // utilizes $moshier.epsilon
 ```

-because in some instances, `date.julian` was passed in as a different value than what this.jdeps is.
-I've yet to track down why, but it seems irrelevant if we treat epsilon immutably.
+So in conclusion, this 0.0000005 variation in th Sun's `apparentLongitude` is a feature, not a bug.